-If you have a loved one who passed away and left property to other people but did not have a trust set up then it is likely that their property will be administered through the probate process.
-There are legal mechanisms such as creating a trust, having in place joint ownership agreements with the right of survivorship, or having payable on death accounts through a financial institution that allows the property to bypass the probate process.
-If you are interested in creating one of these arrangements then it is recommended for you to contact the Law Office of Bryan Fagan.
+If you have a loved one who passed away and left property to other people but did not have a trust set up, then it is likely that their property will be administered through the probate process.
+There are legal mechanisms such as creating a trust, having joint ownership agreements with the right of survivorship, or having payable on death accounts through a financial institution that allows the property to bypass the probate process.
+If you are interested in creating one of these arrangements, then it is recommended for you to contact the Law Office of Bryan Fagan.
 We can work with you to discuss that process with one of our experienced probate and estate planning attorneys.

 Are beneficiaries of a will able to access the property if there is no attorney involved?

 Even if it takes a few months to probate the estate of a loved one, if you are the beneficiary under that will, you do not necessarily have to be left without any access to property or funds while the probate process is ongoing.
 Some of the properties that your loved one passes through their will may not have to go through the probate process.
 There is a probate estate and also a non-probate estate.
 Typically, retirement accounts and insurance policies are non probate assets that do not go through the probate process.
 They would pass directly through the financial institution to the beneficiary named in the policy or account documents.

 If you do not have a probate attorney to help you through this process, there is a great deal that you would need to learn to make sure that your loved ones a state is handled correctly if you are the executor.
 In some courts, you have to have an attorney file applications to probate a will or in a state.
 Only lawyers may represent a state in court in many cases.
 Making decisions about the type of probate that should be filed and the allocation of assets to multiple beneficiaries can all be tricky subjects that are having an attorney will help with.